spacegangster/f-empower/README.md

 Inspired by Clojure standard library functions and Underscore.

 Only 7.2k when minified and gzipped.
+(6.3k for Brotli)

 CommonJS and AMD loaders are supported.